HarshiniChebrolu/Launch-Lens/README.md

 AI • Machine Learning • Full Stack Development

-Passionate about building intelligent products that solve real-world problems.
+Passionate about building intelligent software that solves real-world problems through Artificial Intelligence.

 ---

-## ⭐ Support
+# ⭐ Support

-If you found this project interesting, consider giving it a ⭐ on GitHub.
+If you found this project useful, consider giving it a ⭐ on GitHub.

-It helps others discover the project and motivates future development.
+It motivates future development and helps others discover Launch Lens.

 ---

-> **Launch Lens — From Idea to Investor-Ready Intelligence.**
+> **🚀 Launch Lens — From Idea to Investor-Ready Intelligence.**